pinztrek/takpak/README.md

 See the sample programs:
 * sendcot.py - pushes a CoT to the server. (may need some updates)
 * circle.py- fly's a user in a circle around a point.
 Depends on an internal user DB for UID's
-* readcots.py- Connects to the server, and prints CoT's the server publishes.
+* read_cots.py- Connects to the server, and prints CoT's the server publishes.
 Currently not breaking them apart yet.
+This is a TAK Server CoT sniffer.
+Also has examples of parsing the XML.
+It will save a table of users/UID's which can be used by programs like msg.py to send messages.
 * takmsg.py- Connects to a server, and initiates a message to a user.
-Depends on a table of UID's, which would be replaced with a real DB in user code of UID's
+Depends uses a table of users (users.json) to send messages.

 All of the sample code should have keyboard interupt handlers added, as should some of the library code.
 But it works for now.